Rice's whale: Vessel collision and entanglement

 Collision with ships has been documented in Rice's whales.
 The lactating female from Tampa Bay (USNM 593536) showed signs of severed vertebrae, lung damage, and internal bruises consistent with a death by a ship strike.
 In 2019, a live Rice's whale was sighted with a severely deformed spine behind the dorsal fin, damage that is also consistent with vessel collision.
 The diel vertical diving pattern of the Rice's whale makes it especially susceptible to such collision accidents, given that they may spend the majority of their nighttime hours within 15 m of the surface, which is also the range that puts cetaceans at the greatest risk of colliding with ships.
-In addition, the whales are known to at times to be curious around ships and periodically approach them to investigate.
+In addition, the whales are known to be curious at times around ships and periodically approach them to investigate.
 Rice's whale's most important habitats in the De Soto Canyon and the adjacent continental slope off western Florida are within zones that saw on average 1–25 ships in vessel traffic between 2009 and 2010, but a few shipping lanes that can see up nearly a hundred ships per year also pass through the habitat zone.
 Some areas in the Gulf of Mexico's northwestern side that have seen nearby occasional Rice's whales are some of the busiest sectors of the Gulf, with hundreds to up to over a thousand ships transiting the area in one year.
 The lack of quantity in documented ship strikes in the species does not discount its factor as a major anthropomorphic threat.
 Vessel collisions with cetaceans are generally underreported, and the rarity of Rice's whales would make this issue even greater.

 The Rice's whale's usual habitat also overlaps with deep-water reef fish fisheries, which operate by dropping bottom longline nets at the seafloor between depths of 100-300 m during daytime hours to catch yellowedge groupers, tilefish, and sharks.
 As this is around the time when Rice's whales feed in the same depths, there is a risk of entanglement with the seafloor nets.
 One genetically unconfirmed 10 m Rice's whale that washed up in 1974 was determined to have been killed by gear entanglement.